A lot of people often reach out to us and ask how to recognize good photo restoration work. Well, the answer is you don't.

 Overall Look

-If the website looks professional and their content is up to date you can pretty much bet on the fact that the service is up and running, which means people use it and that it obviously provides good work, as it otherwise would have stopped investing or shut down completely.
+If the website looks professional and their content is up to date you can pretty much bet on the fact that the service is up and running, which means people use it and that it obviously provides good work.

 Usability